kostrouc/Bioinformatics_Tutorials/README.md

 **SCRIPT FOUR.
 PERFORM BLASTP ALIGNMENT BETWEEN TWO FASTA FILES**

-"BlastP" walks through how to install blast, index a database, and perform a blastp alignment from the command-line for two fasta files.
+"BlastP.sh" walks through how to install blast, index a database, and perform a blastp alignment from the command-line for two fasta files.

 Citation: